 Hello everybody, today we are going to show you the installation and configuration steps to use OpenGTS that is well known as Open GPS Tracking System.
 OpenGTS is the only open source and web-based GPS tracking system which is being widely used in different countries for tracking their different devices.
 OpenGTS can be operated in any specific GPS tracking device or the protocol that supports it like OpenDMTP (Open Source Device Monitoring and Tracking Protocol).
 It has a number of features like the customization of its web pages, reports, and mapping services.

 OpenGTS is fully written in Java and should run fine on any system that fully supports private JVM environment and an SQL database server (like MySQL).

-In this article we will be installing the Open GPS Tracking System on Ubuntu / CentOS. we are using the Ubuntu server 14.04 in our test environment.
-There are number of its prerequisites that we will have to setup first before the OpenGTS installation.
+In this article, we will be installing the Open GPS Tracking System on Ubuntu/CentOS.
+We are using the Ubuntu server 20.04 in our test environment.
+There are a number of its prerequisites that we will have to setup first before the OpenGTS installation.

 1) System Update

 Login to your ubuntu/centos server using the root or sudo credentials to update your system using the below commands receptively.